 When we talk about the personal side of the FIRE journey there are a lot of common themes.
-The topics we hear about the most include stress over deciding when to resign from work, concerns about setting time and money aside for elderly parents, grief about losing friends who aren’t comfortable with FIRE related values and goals, anxiety about needing to move to a different location to lower expenses, fear about not having enough money to handle health care and long term care, and relationship challenges in a marriage or partnership from working towards FIRE.
+The topics we hear about the most include stress over deciding when to resign from work, concerns about setting time and money aside for elderly parents, grief about losing friends who aren’t comfortable with FIRE related values and goals, anxiety about needing to move to a different location to lower expenses, fear about not having enough money to handle health care and life care, and relationship challenges in a marriage or partnership from working towards FIRE.

 We had a lot of those same concerns ourselves before we reached FIRE in 2018.
 Since then we’ve been looking back at our own FIRE journey to unravel the emotional side of what we experienced when we were working towards FI.
 Everything seems clearer now with hindsight!